11 Delightful Japanese Desserts To Try

 Our favourite Japanese Desserts

 Sweet treats are not hard to come by in Japan.
-You'll find many varieties of delicious desserts in convenience stores, cafes, and bakeries.
+You'll find a wide variety of delicious desserts in convenience stores, cafes, and bakeries.
 Not to mention the interesting things you can find at food stalls in the market.

 Mochi